Artificial white blood cells: Leukocyte physiology

 Leukocytes, otherwise known as white blood cells (WBCs), come in various types and generally circulate around the body to facilitate warding off pathogenic invaders such as bacteria or viruses, as well as cells turned cancerous.
 They mainly circulate throughout the vasculature including capillary beds, bone marrow, and lymph vessels.
 The five major types of WBCs are neutrophils, eosinophils, basophils, monocytes, and lymphocytes.
-There exists leukocytes that do not circulate but instead remain in a particular tissue.
+There exist leukocytes that do not circulate but instead remain in a particular tissue.
 These include histiocytes and dendritic cells.
 They typically range in size from 8 to 18 μm in diameter depending on cell type and stage in development.
 Leukocytes make up roughly 1% of the total blood cells in the average human body.
 Leukocytes maintain the expression of CD47 and CD45 biomarkers which indicate to other cells what they are and that they should not be destroyed.
 Cells like dendritic cells are involved in the innate immune system, whereas cells like lymphocytes are part of the active immune system.